elekto-io/docs/content/en/docs/Setup/configuration.md

 **APP_KEY**

 *Optional* Encryption seed for application cookies.
-Deprecated; will be set automatically by Elekto in the future, but for now set it to a random 8byte+ value.
+Most users should leave blank, in which case it will be set automatically as a random 8-byte key by the startup code.
+Set manually to an 8-16 character key if you need to run multiple Elekto instances for the same organization.

 Example: `2400229255`